 We have all been faced with the question of “when I grow up”.
 Some of us took it more seriously than others.
 I personally, did not have the time to ponder on it.
 My mind was, and still remains, a nonsensical chaos, it is every where and no where at the same time.
 I find it hard to hold on to ideas and data, not because I don’t understand, but because I have a dispersed mind where everything is nothing and nothing is everything at the same time.
 This does not make me a sloppy person, quite on the contrary, I am a perfectionist and as such pay attention to detail.
 I know, this doesn’t make any sense.
 But this harmonious chaos has a lot to do with patience and lack of it.
 I generally have a lot of patience with people.
 Not so much with the ideas.
 Here lies the key to my mental organisation or disorganisation, choose which ever you like.

 Basically I have no idea what I want to be when I grow up.
 Still.
 Almost in my thirties now.
 I like so many things and do so many things at the same time that I am not particularly good at any one of them.
 In other words I am no specialist in something, but I know a little bit of everything.
 Because I’m curious and always thirsty for more knowledge I don’t dedicate enough time to anything in particular.
 I feel passionate about a couple of things, but maybe not enough.
 Or maybe I’m just unaware of my own possibilities.
-It sure doesn’t help when you’re surrounded by people that don’t seem to understand how you got here and why you’ve not settled for anything in particular.
+Why haven’t I settled for anything in particular?

 So sue me, I have no idea what I want to be when I grow up.